Tiars/Generic_SWGEmu_Launcher/README.md

 With this change the relationship between the launcher and the game code will be removed.
 In the SWGChoice version of the launcher the instal and execute code of the launcher required that the game code be installed in the same subdirectory that had the launcher.
 The requested location to install the game will now be requested and stored in the registry for future use.

-Based on research the SOE installer stores the path to the game in the "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\StarWarsGalaxies\Path", or HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\SWG_Client\Path" but I think that this may be set by the SWGEmu launcher, Location.
-The existance of this path will be made part of the verification.
-I have a clean install of Windows 10 that has never had SWG or SWGEmu installed on it so the registry entry will be verified before this project is considered complete.
+Based on research the SOE installer stores the path to the game in the "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\StarWarsGalaxies\Path" and HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\SWG_Client\Path".
+This was observerd with a clean install of Windows 10 and then installing from the original 3 CD set.

 The installer will set up the following Registry entries:
 (The value of <SWG Emu> should be changed for each SWGEmu game provider.)